 Lead Time & Logistics

-3. Data Processing & Personalisation: This can typically take another 1–2 days to complete.
+- Data Processing & Personalisation: This can typically take another 1–2 days to complete.
+We highly recommend data processing checks to ensure your mailing list is accurate before hitting the presses.

 At DMS, we can help you plan this timeline down to the hour, ensuring your campaign lands exactly when you need it to.